BigML vs IBM Maximo Predict

 - Who is it best for?

-- BigML is best for business analysts and data scientists seeking easy-to-use ML tools.
+- It is best for business analysts and data scientists who want to create predictive models and detect anomalies without extensive coding.

 - What is this tool?

-- IBM Maximo Predict forecasts equipment failures using predictive analytics.
+- IBM Maximo Predict forecasts equipment failures to help enterprises perform proactive maintenance and optimize asset management.

 - How much does it cost?